-Apartment and residence hall rents begin when the key is issued and continues until the student moves out and the key is returned.
-For the residence halls, rent is calculated from the first day of one semester through the last day of the semester, which will include holiday periods and semester breaks.
+Apartment and residence hall rents begin when the contract date begins and continues until the student moves out and the key(s) is returned.
+For the residence halls, rent is calculated from the first day of one semester through the last day of the semester, which will include holiday periods and breaks within that same semester.
 For the apartments, rent is calculated from the first day of the month and the last day of the month in each semester.
 The payment schedule follows the university billing and payment schedule.
 If rent is not paid as scheduled, the resident may be asked to move out.
 Improper check out can results in additional fines.